 Why no new nutritional label?

 The FDA is updating the nutritional panel on all foods.
 This includes adjusting the serving sizes, adding potassium and vitamin D and a few other things.
 You may have noticed that Pure Maple Syrup along with other pure single ingredient products such as honey has not yet adopted the new format.
 The reason is about the “added sugar” line.
 In an effort to inform consumers of the amount of sugar added to their diet, the FDA is requiring “added sugars” below the existing “sugar” listing.
 Foods like Pure Honey and Pure Maple Syrup have questioned this since it gives the impression that we ADD sugar to our single-ingredient 100% Pure products.
 After feedback from the Honey and Maple Industry, the FDA is reconsidering its stance and will be coming out with a new version of the Nutrition Panel in 2019.
 That means you could start to see the newly proposed version after 2020.

 What’s in Maple Syrup

-In addition to the Pure Maple Syrup Contains several different vitamins and minerals, all that was collected by the maple tree throughout the year. here is a comparison of different sweeteners and their contents.
+Pure Maple Syrup contains many vitamins and minerals, all that was collected by the maple tree throughout the year. here is a comparison of different sweeteners and their contents.

 So is Maple Syrup Healthy?

 Health benefits of real maple syrup are far more comprehensive than you might expect.
 The only product in our diet coming directly from a plant’s sap, This natural sweetener features over 54 antioxidants that can help prevent damage caused by free radicals.
 In addition, maple syrup features high levels of zinc and manganese, keeping the heart healthy and boosting the immune system.